 Vomited food is brought up from the stomach.
 Depending on how long it has been in the stomach, it may be not at all, partially, or completely digested.
 Both regurgitation and vomiting occur when a snake gets too cold.

-If you have ever tried to breed your snakes, you will have noticed this when your temperature cycled them.
-This is when you make the enclosure a little colder to simulate winter, before warming it up again for ‘spring’.
+If you have ever bred snakes, you will have noticed this when temperature cycling them.
+This is when you make the enclosure a little colder to simulate Winter, before warming it up again for Spring.
 This gets the snakes ready to mate.
 During this time, they won’t eat.

-Your snake will only start trying to eat again when the temperatures rise.
-Or, when it gets access to a basking spot, it may eat before sitting there a while.
+Your snake will only start to eat again when the temperature rises.
+Or, when it gets access to a basking spot, it may eat before sitting there.

-If your snake doesn’t have anywhere to warm up, it will become lethargic.
-In some cases, it will stop moving for extended periods of time.
-And when it does move, it will move slowly.
+If your snake doesn’t have anywhere to warm up, it will soon become lethargic.
+In some cases, it will stop moving for an extended period of time.
+And when it does move, it will move very slowly.

-This is commonly confused with hibernation.
+This process is commonly confused with hibernation.
 Snakes don’t hibernate (only mammals do).
 It involves the body temperature dropping and the heart rate/breathing rate dropping.
-Snakes don’t do either of these things.

 What snakes do is called brumation.
 This is like an extended period of rest.
 It’s similar to hibernation in that way, but without the heart rate slowing and the breathing rate dropping.